gadeleon/gadeleon.github.io/_posts/2019-02-23-fukuoka-fun.md

 <img src="https://i.imgur.com/lC0bhZE.jpg" width="400" height="400"
 class="align-center" alt="Placeholder: Food Tent Photo">

-So Fukuoka was the residential area for the Samurai class; Hakata, the mercantile (is that the right word?) class.
+In the past, Fukuoka was the residential area for the Samurai class; Hakata, the mercantile (is that the right word?) class.
 In Japan, these two groups historically didn't get along but Fukuoka's Samurai, largely due to the geographical separation, were able to not-be-jerks to the merchants of Hakata